 Do I add concepts to models or to inputs first?

-Either of these are actually ok.
+Either of these is actually ok.
 You can add concepts directly to a model or you can add them to inputs that are in the same Application as your Model.
 Just note that if any concepts exist in your model and are not tied to any inputs, you will receive this when you try to do a Train:

 Why is the API telling me that my Model ID isn't found?

 If you're getting this then it's likely that you just need to use the model name here instead (i.e. not the super long alpha-numeric string of characters but the actual name that you gave to the model).
 And if you're using it in a cURL call or other HTTP request, make sure to encode any spaces with %20.

 Is there a limit to the number of custom models that I can have?
 And will I be charged more if I create a lot of them?